Erastova-group/ClayCode/docs/YAML.md

 #### Simulation Box Specifications

 `BOX_HEIGHT` - simulation box height in A [float]  <br/>
-Size of the final simulation box in z-direction in A, note the clay layers are possitioned in xy-plane.
+Size of the final simulation box in z-direction in A, note the clay layers are positioned in xy-plane.

 `BULK_SOLV` - bulk solvent presence [bool] (Default: *True*)<br/>